ashvardanian/StringZilla/README.md

 - Assumes ASCII or UTF-8 encoding (most content and systems).
 - Assumes 64-bit address space (most modern CPUs).

-__Technical insghts:__
+__Technical insights:__

 - Uses SWAR and SIMD to accelerate exact search for very short needles under 4 bytes.
 - Uses the Shift-Or Bitap algorithm for mid-length needles under 64 bytes.
-- Uses the Boyer-Moore-Horpool algorithm with Raita heuristic for longer needles.
+- Uses the Boyer-Moore-Horspool algorithm with Raita heuristic for longer needles.
 - Uses the Manber-Wu improvement of the Shift-Or algorithm for bounded fuzzy search.
 - Uses the two-row Wagner-Fisher algorithm for edit distance computation.
-- Uses the Needleman-Wunsh improvement for parameterized edit distance computation.
+- Uses the Needleman-Wunsch improvement for parameterized edit distance computation.
 - Uses the Karp-Rabin rolling hashes to produce binary fingerprints.
 - Uses Radix Sort to accelerate sorting of strings.